 From Business Goals to Mathematical Models

-The basic idea behind the mathematical modelling of business questions is to calculate predictions for your company, which show the outcome of certain decisions or help to forecast certain trends.
+The basic idea behind the mathematical modelling of business questions is to calculate predictions for your company, which show the outcome of certain decisions, processes or manufacturing steps and help to forecast certain trends.
 We apply diverse algorithms, scientific laws of nature, statistics, neuronal networks, machine learning and much more.
 Examples for typical questions that can be treated with such methods are:

 - What will be the result/consequence of a certain decision?